Pica hudsonia

 The species may still be persisting in northwestern Jefferson Co, where one was present 24 Jun 2017 (Matt Hansen, personal communication).

 Possible signs of incipient recovery in the southwest were scattered sightings in 2022 of singles near Holbrook, Furnas Co 4 Jun, on Ash Creek Canyon Road, Custer Co 7 Jun, and in McCook, Red Willow Co 16 Jun.
 Similarly, in 2023 six were at Hayes Center, Hayes Co 11 Mar and two on 17 Dec, two at Enders, Chase Co 16 Apr, one in Frontier Co 17 Mar and another there 15 Dec 2015, and singles in Franklin Co 24 Sep, Cheyenne Co 30 Oct, and Furnas Co 21 Nov.
-In 2024 there were nine reports in the southwest, including Cheyenne, Kimball, Lincoln, and Hayes Cos.
+In 2024 there were 12 reports in the southwest, including Cheyenne, Kimball, Lincoln, and Hayes Cos.
 Five were near Eddyville, Dawson Co 15 Jul 2024.

 Breeding Phenology: